Ben-Scr/PasswordGenerator/README.md

 # Password Generator
-An extremly safe C# `Net 9.0` Password Generator
+A C# `Net 9.0` Password Generator

 ## Usage
-- Generation of Safe Password
+- Generation of Safe Passwords
 - Hashing of Passwords
 - Utitlies for Classifying Passwords and detecting common used passwords